algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/technical.md

 ### 4. Development of the Solution :

-F# is a staticaly typed language
+F# is a staticaly typed language.
 In order to develop the solution, We will follow the same structure that are already done for static language like GO or C#.

 First, We will create a mapping of elementary types.
 We will identify the elementary types common to both languages and create a mapping between them.
 C types might map to a single or more types in the target language.